Changing a DWP benefit decision by supersession

 If you're getting a benefit from the Department for Work and Pensions (DWP) and your circumstances change, the DWP can decide to change the original decision that was made on your claim.
 This is called a supersession (the DWP also call this process 'a change of circumstances review').

 The DWP can also use supersession to change a decision in other circumstances.
-For example, if the law changes or if they receive a new medical report about your fitness for work.
+For example, if the law changes or if they receive a new medical report about what sort of work you’re able to do.

 This page explains more about how supersession works, how to ask for a supersession and what happens if you don’t agree with a supersession decision.